-Figure 4: Allocations in Wells-next-the-Sea in the emerging North Norfolk Local Plan (source: North Norfolk Local Plan 2016-2036).6
+Figure 2: Allocations in Wells-next-the-Sea in the emerging North Norfolk Local Plan (source: North Norfolk Local Plan 2016-2036, proposed submission version, publication stage, Regulation 19, January 2022).

 1.22 The Wells-next-the-Sea Neighbourhood Plan once 'made' (adopted) will form part of the statutory Development Plan for the area and future planning applications for new development in the parish will be determined using its policies.